belli49/pekOS/README.md

 ## Building the cross-compiler
 We will then use the compiler created above to make a cross-compiler using the same GCC and binutils version.
 The following assumes that the compiler will be located at `$HOME/opt/cross/`, else change the `PREFIX` env variable.
+Also, do not forget to delete the `build-binutils` and `build-gcc` folders located at `$HOME/src/` before continuing.

 Here, we are compiling to target i686-elf (common x86 architecture).